darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 ---

-If they are enabled, when you create a discrete shortcut (e.g., `Ctrl + R`) against a processing module the following shortcuts will be defined automatically:
+If they are enabled, when you create a discrete shortcut (e.g., `ctrl + r`) against a processing module the following shortcuts will be defined automatically:

--  `Ctrl + R` to show/hide the module (the default fallback)
+-  `ctrl + r` to show/hide the module (the default fallback)
--  `Ctrl + R + left-click` to enable/disable the module
+-  `ctrl + r + left click` to enable/disable the module
--  `Ctrl + R + left-double-click` to reset the module
+-  `ctrl + r + left double-click` to reset the module
--  `Ctrl + R + right-click` to show the module's preset menu
+-  `ctrl + r + right click` to show the module's preset menu
--  `Ctrl + R + right-double-click` to show the module's multiple instance menu
+-  `ctrl + r + right double-click` to show the module's multiple instance menu

 In each case (except the first) you should hold the initial shortcut while clicking with your mouse.
 The final single/double mouse-click will apply the corresponding action.